Load Cell Mounting and Installation Best Practices

 Design the mounting frame to allow for unhindered thermal expansion or contraction.
 Load cell mounts that do not allow for mechanical expansion can cause permanent damage to the load cell or frame.
 To maintain a safe operating environment, always design for the appropriate amount of expansion clearance.
 Also build a frame that avoids the intrusion of ice, moisture and other weather-related factors that can cause corrosion or mechanical deformation.

-For suspended loads, the mounting frame should limit the amount of rotation to prevent hardware from loosening over time.
+For suspended loads, the mounting frame should limit rotation to prevent hardware from loosening over time.

 Accounting for Other Forces